 Whether a passenger vehicle or another motorcycle hits you, there’s a good chance they have insurance.
 Oklahoma law requires all vehicle owners and operators to carry liability insurance.
 That provides coverage for those injured in an accident.

-Depending on the severity of your injury, you could receive the maximum amount of coverage listed on the policy.
+Depending on the severity of your injury, you could receive the maximum coverage listed on the policy.
 The liability limit usually covers the following losses:

 - Medical bills